Note: No transcript is provided because the only speech is background noise.

 Children demonstrate strength, coordination, and controlled use of large muscles.

-- Engage in activities that promote throwing a ball
+- Strategies for interaction (21-36 months): Engage in activities that promote throwing a ball

 Approaches to Learning